geevi/home2.0/content/teaching/prob-stat/index.md

 ## Textbook and References

-- [BT] Introduction to Probability, 2nd Edition by Dimitri P. Bertsekas and John N. Tsitsiklis.
+- [BT] Introduction to Probability, 2nd Edition by Dimitri P. Bertsekas and John N. Tsitsiklis./

 - [WF] An Introduction to Probability Theory and Its Applications, Volume 1 by William Feller.